About St George Art Society

 In April, 2018, the Hon.
-Julie Bishop MP, Minister for Foreign Affairs, presented Jean Harrow, President of SGAS with a Banks Volunteer Award for her services to St George Art Society.
+Julie Bishop MP, Minister for Foreign Affairs, and the Hon.
+David Coleman, Federal Member for Banks, presented Jean Harrow, President of SGAS with a Banks Volunteer Award for her services to St George Art Society.

 Under the founder and first President, Alf Chamber, membership was restricted and selective.
 Prospective male-only members were required to submit at least two paintings to be judged by a membership selection committee.
 Today, membership of the Society is open to all artists and to anyone interested in art.
 The Society is now more inclusive and innovative in its approach to membership as well as the practice of art.
 One of the founding lady members was Nancy Wilkinson, after whom our contemporary award is named.
 Nancy lives on the south coast of New South Wales and still keeps in touch.
 Membership today is open to all artists, from beginners to professional, and those interested in art.

 The first meeting place in 1944 was 307 Forest Road, Hurstville.
 This was rent free due to the generosity of our Patron, The Hon.
 Clive Evatt.
 Membership fees at that time were 10 shillings and sixpence.

 In August,1945 the Society took over the rental of Diment’s Building in Hurstville, due to increased membership.
 In 1947 the society moved once again to larger premises in the Child Care Premises in Hurstville.